 Refraction refers to the bending of light when it enters a medium whereby its speed changes and “addresses how the material constraints of a specified format can alter the received image”.
 As such, all ten works are presented in exactly the same format: large portrait reprints with a glossy finish.
 As a result, the works have no texture, no layers and they’re all a bit two-dimensional.

 While this gives the exhibition a common thread that weaves the pieces together, it also has the undesirable effect of homogenising them, despite the fact that their content is so varied.
 This tension between choice and uniformity is a microcosm of consumer culture, which advertising epitomises.

 Kim Thornton’s piece appears to depict a glamorous older lady, but on closer inspection her hair is made of wire-wool and her painted expression is less than pleased.
 It seems a clear comment on how women’s domestic labour is still for the most part under-appreciated.
 This sits nicely alongside Sasha Morris’s piece which simply spells out “Who am I to be brilliant, gorgeous, talented, fabulous” in shocking pink lipstick.

 Other highlights include Cadi Froehlich’s photograph of stripped-back wiring which bizarrely resembles children’s sweets and Alice Kelway-Bamber’s clever play on shadows, shape and perspective.
 The brilliant colours of Robina Doxi’s striking portrait look to have suffered from the lack of layers/texture.

 All in all an exhilarating, if not hugely artistic, experience.

-Refraction is at Boxpark Shoreditch until 30th May 2013, for further information visit here.
+Refraction is at Boxpark Shoreditch until 30th May 2013.
+For further information visit the gallery’s website here.